noetl/noetl/docs/observability/local-kind-vm-stack.md

 - Add a ServiceMonitor/PodMonitor.

 Example PodMonitor (minimal) is provided at k8s/observability/podmonitor-noetl-workers.yaml.
+The Makefile deploy script also applies k8s/observability/vmpodscrape-noetl.yaml so vmagent immediately scrapes the NoETL API `/metrics` endpoint in the `noetl` namespace.
+Adjust the manifest if you change namespaces or labels.

 Tip: add labels in your app logs (e.g., component=server|worker, pool_id, execution_id) so Vector → VictoriaLogs gives you filtered views per pool/execution.